-by Michelle Grace-Williams & Julia López-Robertson, University of South Carolina
+by Michelle Grace-Williams and Julia López-Robertson, University of South Carolina

 Over the next few weeks we aim to critically discuss texts that could be used in the classroom to validate the experiences of children of the African Diaspora; Black children of African ancestry located in the United States of America, the Americas and other parts of the world.